SC432 - Hands on: Silicon Photonics Component Design & Fabrication

 Short Course Description:

-We will go through a step-by-step design methodology to design ring resonators and ring modulators, including identifying target specifications, analytic modeling, photonic circuit modeling for choosing parameters, waveguide modeling, directional coupler design, manufacturing variability analysis, design of experiment, layout for fabrication, and finally, experimental data analysis.
+We will go through a step-by-step design methodology to design optical filters based on Bragg gratings – specifically, Contra-Directional Grating Assisted Couplers (CDCs) – including identifying target specifications, analytic modeling, designing the photonic component for the chosen parameters, layout for fabrication, and finally, experimental data analysis.

 Temporary licenses to Lumerical Solutions and open-source tools will be provided during and after the workshop to complete the design cycle.